"Really great speakers, approachable, easy to ask questions. Welcoming of newcomers to the field. Thank you so much"

 ***THIS COURSE WILL BE DELIVERED LIVE ON 27 MAY***

 The Association of Personal Injury Lawyers (APIL) is pleased to present the first of two live legal training courses for expert witnesses, geared towards all claimant and defendant experts that advise on valuing claims.
 A similar course for medical experts is available at https://www.apil.org.uk/training-for-expert-witnesses.

 Who should attend?

-Our experts courses aim to deliver practical guidance to assist you in developing the skills and knowledge required to become a good expert.
+Our experts courses aim to deliver practical guidance to assist you in developing or enhancing the skills and knowledge required to become a good expert.
 They can serve as an introduction but also as a refresher, to improve your current skill-set.